The Top 9 Free Online English Level Tests (with Answers)

 You can learn valuable information about your own language skills.
 Knowing your strengths and weaknesses can boost your confidence and help you study smarter.

-What Are the Official English Language Tests?
+What Are the Official English Proficiency Tests?

 There are several English exams that are recognized internationally—you may even be preparing for a few of them.
 However, each test has a specific purpose and certain countries or schools usually prefer to use one over the others.